chen-hao-chao/Raiden/README.md

 # Raiden
 ## Intro
 This is the midterm project of the curese, Software Studio, and the goal is to create a retro version of Raiden.
 Raiden is a easy shooting game where the player operate a aircraft and the mission is to shoot the enemies down.
-Belows are the rating policy and wether I achieve.
+Belows are the rating policy list and wether I achieve.

 ## Basic Components
 |Component|Score|Y/N|